 - Click New Escalation Policy.

-- Name your escalation policy and optionally add a description.
+- Name your escalation policy.
+Add a description (optional).

-- Select the targets (on-call schedules and/or users) you want to notify immediately after an incident is triggered.
+- Select the targets (on-call schedules and/or users) you want to notify when an incident is triggered.

 - Then click Add a new Escalation Rule to create the second level.

 - Select targets for the second escalation rule.